-Arts courses are well suited for inclusion in programs leading to a Specialist High Skills Major (SHSM) or in programs designed to provide pathways to particular apprenticeship or workplace destinations.
-In an SHSM program, arts courses can be bundled with other courses to provide the academic knowledge and skills important to particular industry sectors and required for success in the workplace and postsecondary education, including apprenticeship.
-Arts courses may also be combined with cooperative education credits to provide the workplace experience required for SHSM programs and for various program pathways to apprenticeship and workplace destinations.
-(SHSM programs would also include sector-specific learning opportunities offered by employers, skills-training centres, colleges, and community organizations.)
+English courses are well suited for inclusion in some programs leading to a Specialist High Skills Major (SHSM) or in programs designed to provide pathways to particular apprenticeship or workplace destinations.
+In some SHSM programs, English courses can be bundled with other courses to provide the academic knowledge and skills important to particular industry sectors and required for success in the workplace and postsecondary education, including apprenticeship.
+English courses may also be combined with cooperative education credits to provide the workplace experience required for some SHSM programs and for various program pathways to apprenticeship and workplace destinations.
+(SHSM programs would also include sector-specific learning opportunities offered by employers, skillstraining centres, colleges, and community organizations.)

-APPENDIX 1 - ACHIEVEMENT CHART The Achievement Chart: The Arts, Grades 9 - 12
+APPENDIX 1 - ACHIEVEMENT CHART

+ACHIEVEMENT CHART: ENGLISH, GRADES 9-12

-Categories 50-59% (Level 1) 60-69% (Level 2) 70-79% (Level 3) 80-100% (Level 4) Knowledge and Understar cific content acquir hension of its mear The student: Knowledge of content (e.g., forms of text; strategies used when listening and speaking, reading, writing, and viewing and representing; elements of style; literary terminology, concepts, and theories; language conventions) demonstrates limited knowl- edge of content demonstrates some knowledge of content demonstrates considerable knowledge of content demonstrates thorough knowl- edge of content Understanding of content (e.g., concepts; ideas; opinions; relationships among facts, ideas, concepts, themes) demonstrates limited under- standing of content demonstrates some under- standing of content demonstrates considerable understanding of content demonstrates thorough under- standing of content Thinking - The use of critical and creative thinking skills and/or processes The student: Use of planning skills (e.g., generating ideas, gathering information, focusing research, organizing information) uses planning skills with limited effectiveness uses planning skills with some effectiveness uses planning skills with considerable effectiveness uses planning skills with a high degree of effectiveness Use of processing skills (e.g., drawing inferences, interpreting, analysing, synthesizing, evaluating) uses processing skills with limited effectiveness uses processing skills with some effectiveness uses processing skills with considerable effectiveness uses processing skills with a high degree of effectiveness Use of critical/creative thinking processes (e.g., oral discourse, research, critical analysis, critical literacy, metacognition, creative process) uses critical/ creative thinking processes with limited effectiveness uses critical/ creative thinking processes with some effectiveness uses critical/ creative thinking processes with considerable effectiveness uses critical/ creative thinking processes with a high degree of effectiveness
+Categories 50-59% (Level 1) 60-69% (Level 2) 70-79% (Level 3) 80-100% (Level 4) Knowledge and Understanding - Subject-specific content acquired in each course (knowledge), and the comprehension of its meaning and significance (understanding) The student: Knowledge of content (e.g., forms of text; strategies used when listening and speaking, reading, writing, and viewing and representing; elements of style; literary terminology, concepts, and theories; language conventions) demonstrates limited knowl- edge of content demonstrates some knowledge of content demonstrates considerable knowledge of content demonstrates thorough knowl- edge of content Understanding of content (e.g., concepts; ideas; opinions; relationships among facts, ideas, concepts, themes) demonstrates limited under- standing of content demonstrates some under- standing of content demonstrates considerable understanding of content demonstrates thorough under- standing of content Thinking - The use of criti cal and creative thi nking skills and/or p processes The student: Use of planning skills (e.g., generating ideas, gathering information, focusing research, organizing information) uses planning skills with limited effectiveness uses planning skills with some effectiveness uses planning skills with considerable effectiveness uses planning skills with a high degree of effectiveness Use of processing skills (e.g., drawing inferences, interpreting, analysing, synthesizing, evaluating) uses processing skills with limited effectiveness uses processing skills with some effectiveness uses processing skills with considerable effectiveness uses processing skills with a high degree of effectiveness Use of critical/creative thinking processes (e.g., oral discourse, research, critical analysis, critical literacy, metacognition, creative process) uses critical/ creative thinking processes with limited effectiveness uses critical/ creative thinking processes with some effectiveness uses critical/ creative thinking processes with considerable effectiveness uses critical/ creative thinking processes with a high degree of effectiveness